Junrulin0225/Junrulin0225/README.md

 - 👋 Hi, I’m @Junrulin0225
-- 👀 I’m interested in data analysis and machine learning in the medical and healthcare field.
+- 👀 I’m interested in data analysis and machine learning in the **medical and healthcare field**.
-- 📕 I’m currently strengthening my SQL, Python, and Tablaeu skills.
+- 🎯 My aim is to **leverage artificial intelligence to analyze medical reports for disease and cancer diagnosis**.
 - 👩‍💻 Experience:

-  - previous student in life science and pathological field
+  - previous student in **life science and pathological** field

-  - previous research assistant in cancer research for more than 2 years
+  - previous research assistant in **cancer research** for more than 2 years

-  - previous dental assistant working with patients and dentist for more than 1 year
+  - previous dental assistant working with **patients and dentist** for more than 1 year

-  - previous biomedical data analyst / annotator who analyzed and annotated lots of medical reports to gain insights for AI-assisted cancer registry system for almost 1 year
+  - previous biomedical data analyst / annotator who analyzed and annotated lots of medical reports to gain insights for **AI-assisted cancer registry system** for almost 1 year

-  - a non-stop learner who continues pursuing data analytics and science (Python and SQL) and machine learning skills
+  - a non-stop learner who continues pursuing **data analytics and science (Python and SQL) and machine learning skills**

 - 📫 How to reach me: candy819896@gmail.com